 We are constantly reviewing funding opportunities and new partnerships.
-If you feel GYROS may be able to augment the work you do, please get in touch with us - we welcome new partnerships.
+If you feel that GYROS may be able to augment the work you do, please get in touch - we welcome new partnerships.

 Thank you to all our funders, who currently include:

 Mercers Company funds support for a new community organisation in Lincoln based on the GYROS model called LEAN www.lincoln-lean.org,uk

 Migrant Help GYROS are on the 10 year Commissioning Framework to support people in asylum accommodation